 An electrician who fancies doing a plumbing course to expand his activities would strictly not be able to claim a deduction for the expenditure.
 In a leading legal case is Dass v Special Commissioner and others , the taxpayer traded as a tutor in English and as an advisor in relation to the bringing of appeals before various tribunals.
 He took a course which would have led to a diploma in law (LL Dip) qualification and claimed a deduction for re-sit examination fees (having missed the original examinations due to illness).
 The Special Commissioner decided that the fees were capital in nature and not tax deductible.

 As you can see training can be problematical so if uncertain always take professional advice.
-Contact Jan Friend to discuss whether the expenditure is tax deductible and if not can it be structured in such a way to get some tax relief.
+If you are a client of Friend & Grant please contact Jan Friend to discuss whether the expenditure is tax deductible and if not can it be structured in such a way to get some tax relief.
+If you are not a client of Friend & Grant please contact your tax adviser who should be able to assist you.

 The content in this blog is correct as at 23rd October 2018.
 See terms and conditions.